 In this respect, the key trend to watch out for in Q3 & Q4 2022 is the personalization aspect in this online shopping niche.
-Namely, many brands in the clothing sector, for instance, have already taken leverage from advertising their goods to micro-cohorts of customers via micro-influencers on social media, along with running hyper-targeted social video ads, promoting their limited, personalized offers.
+Namely, many brands in the clothing sector, for instance, have already taken leverage from advertising their goods to micro-cohorts of customers via micro-influencers collaborating on social media, along with running hyper-targeted social video and speed-up video ads, promoting their limited, personalized offers.

 Of course, the adoption of the wider opt-out capabilities on iOS and Android, as well as the upcoming deprecation of third-party cookies in Chrome can’t but imply brands’ reduced access to big chunks of End Users’ personal data in future.
 However, their ability to effectively utilize existing and newly-acquired zero- and first-party data elements for social advertising purposes is what can lay a foundation for their continuous business success.